DANCEcollaborative/bazaar/README.md

   - Install and start Docker.
       - Install [Docker for Linux](https://docs.docker.com/engine/install/).
-      - Start Docker: 'sudo systemctl start docker'}
+      - Start Docker: sudo systemctl start docker

   - Set up your web server code to route URLs that include '/bazaar' for HTTP or '/bazsocket' for websockets to a port such as '8000'.
 Sample files for doing this using 'apache2' as your web server are included in [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_docker_server/apache2'.
       - To use apache2: